Xeavin/The-Insurgents-Graveyard/README.md

 ### Lift Story Restrictions
 Allows the usage of the following things from the start of the game: Party-, equipment-, licenses- and gambits menu, world and minimap, clan primer and much more.

-### No Heal On Save Crystals
+### No Restoration On Save Crystals
-Touching save crystals will no longer restore HP, MP, etc.
+Touching save crystals will no longer restore HP, MP, etc. or remove any negative status effects.

-### No Mist Bar Restore On Save Crystals
-Touching save crystal will no longer restore mist bars.

 ### No Overlay Map
 Disables the overlay map which would displayed in the middle of the screen after pressing/clicking the Tab/L3/LS key/button.

+### No Mist Bar Restoration On Save Crystals
+Touching save crystals will no longer restore mist bars.
+Furthermore, mist bars will not be restored after a cutscene that initiates a boss battle.

 ### No Sounds
 Disables all sound input from the game.
 It's mostly meant to be used when modding, so you don't have to constantly adjust the sound settings per savefile, nor get your ear blasted every time you enter the main menu.